PedramMohammadi/encoder_proxy_intra/README.md

 - **Real-world distribution:** UGC covers the long tail of scenes, devices, and capture conditions
 - **High content diversity:** Strong variation in motion, texture, lighting, scene dynamics, and camera pipelines improves **generalization** of the learned mapping from input frame to reconstructed frame

- I generated distorted frames by compressing each input sequence with **x265** in **all-intra** mode across a **wide CRF sweep: 19, 23, 27, 31, 35, 39, 43, 47, 51** to span low→high quality.
+ I generated distorted frames by compressing each raw YUV input sequence with **x265** in **all-intra** mode across a **wide CRF sweep: 19, 23, 27, 31, 35, 39, 43, 47, 51** to span low→high quality.
 To ensure all quality levels are well represented I apply binning and sample an approximately equal number of sequences per bin so training sees a balanced spread from visually pristine to very compressed, improving robustness of the learned behavior.

 ## Model architecture